It’s just after 10pm. We’ve just arrived in Chefchaouen after making the 3.5-hour drive from Fes.

-Finding a Cooking Class…at 10pm
+Finding a Moroccan cooking class…at 10pm

 reflections from D: we were exhausted from another long day, and all I could do was crawl into bed that night.
 I was also starving!
 So, I tasked A with two simple requests: 1) figure out where we can take a cooking class tomorrow and 2) please find me some pasta to eat, ASAP.
 Seemed quite reasonable!
 About 45 minutes later, he walked through the door with dinner AND a (verbal) cooking class confirmation.
 Not to mention, quite the entertaining story of how that all went down… Well done honey!

-We didn’t know it at the time, but this wasn’t going to be your standard cooking class.
-We were about to take part in a full-day cooking EXPERIENCE with one of the best and most highly-respected chefs and restaurant owners in The Blue Pearl of Morocco.
+We didn’t know it at the time, but this wasn’t going to be a standard cooking class; it was going to be a full-day cooking EXPERIENCE with one of the most highly-respected chefs and restaurant owners in the Blue Pearl of Morocco.

-The owner of the restaurant – Bob Delaan– had simply told us to show up sometime between 10:00–10:30am.
-We entered the restaurant and took a minute just to look around and soak in the incredible décor.
+Bob Delaan–Lala Mesouda’s owner–had simply told us to show up sometime between 10:00–10:30am.
+We enter the restaurant and take a minute just to look around and soak in the incredible décor.

-reflections from DnA: Lala Mesouda has an incredibly familial feel to it.
-Every table is deliberately positioned in its own sort of “nook” area.
-No two chairs are alike.
+Lala Mesouda has an incredibly familial feel to it.
+Every table is deliberately positioned in its own “nook.”
+No 2 chairs are alike.
 The floors are covered with beautiful carpets and the walls are adorned with paintings, statues and other trinketry.

-The Kitchen as a Classroom
+The kitchen as a classroom

-After a whirlwind 30 minutes, we returned to the restaurant and brought the fresh groceries into the kitchen.
-Bob introduced us to his head chef and the rest of the kitchen staff.
+After a whirlwind 30 minutes, we return to the restaurant and bring the fresh groceries into the kitchen.
+Bob introduces us to his head chef and the rest of the kitchen staff.

 The people behind the magic of Lala Mesouda’s delicious cuisine!

-We didn’t realize how much time had passed, but it was now 1:30pm, and we were starving!
-Bob must have read our minds, because he entered the kitchen and said to us: “You must be hungry; why don’t we have some lunch.”
+We didn’t realize how much time had passed, but it’s now 1:30pm, and we’re ready to eat.
+Bob must have been reading our minds as he entered the kitchen and announced:

 Just a few of the delicious dishes we cooked and enjoyed.